lowlyheart/Perceived-AI-Consciousness/README.md

-# Survey on Human Perception of AI Consciousness
+# Questionnaire on Human Perception of AI Consciousness

-## Access to the Full Survey Instrument
+## Access to the Full Questionnaire Instrument
-The complete set of survey items used in the study is available.
+The complete questionnaire used in the study is available.
 The original survey was administered in Korean, and the English version provided here is a translated reference.

 ### Reference: